 The film tells the story of the extraordinary men and women who survived the genocide.
 The film raises serious and profound questions about the nature of human existence, war, and forgiveness.
 It also tackles the failure of the international community to protect innocent civilians and offer justice to victims of war crimes.

 Among those interviewed are Hatidza Mehmedović, who with other civilians tried to find protection in the UN base at Potocari, only to find that Serbian troops led by Ratko Mladić had taken over from the Dutch UN battalion, and had begun days of killing and torture.
 Hatidza lost her husband, two sons, and more than 200 of her extended family.
-She was one of the Mothers who visited the UK to participate in commemoration events organised by Remembering Srebrenica during Memorial Week in 2014.
+She was one of the Mothers who visited the UK to participate in commemoration community action events organised by Remembering Srebrenica during Memorial Week in 2014.